Two Sample Testing in High Dimension via Maximum Mean Discrepancy

 Assumption \ref{Assumpt:uniform-kernel}\ref{Assumpt:uniform-kernel-1} is mild and it only requires that the function $f$ is smooth enough and has continuous derivatives up to the 7-th order.
-Assumption \ref{Assumpt:uniform-kernel}\ref{Assumpt:uniform-kernel-2}-\ref{Assumpt:uniform-kernel-4} further regulates the smoothness of the derivatives of $f$ and will be used to determine the exact orders of $\ce^k(X,Y)$ and $\cv_k^2(Z)$.
-Some examples (see Appendix \ref{Ex:Assumpt}) are provided to illustrate that Assumption \ref{Assumpt:uniform-kernel} is mild and can be satisfied by a broad range of kernels, including $L_2$ norm used in energy distance and the popular Gaussian and Laplacian kernels.
+Assumption \ref{Assumpt:uniform-kernel}\ref{Assumpt:uniform-kernel-2}-\ref{Assumpt:uniform-kernel-4} further regulates the smoothness of the derivatives of $f$ and will be used to determine the exact orders of $\ce^k(X,Y)$ and $\cv_k^2(Z)$. { Later in Section \ref{subsec:example}, we will use the Gaussian kernel as a special example to demonstrate the verification of Assumption \ref{Assumpt:uniform-kernel}.
+Additional examples for $L_2$ norm and the Laplacian kernel can be found in the online supplement.}